-The section below provides a comparative discussion of our condensed consolidated results of operations between the three months ended August 31, 2018 and 2017.
-Following this section, we provide a comparative analysis of our condensed consolidated balance sheets as of August 31, 2018 and May 31, 2018.
+The section below provides a comparative discussion of our condensed consolidated results of operations between the three months ended February 28, 2019 and 2018 and the nine months ended February 28, 2019 and 2018.
+Following this section, we provide a comparative analysis of our condensed consolidated balance sheets as of February 28, 2019 and May 31, 2018.
 You should read these sections together with our "Executive Summary-Outlook for the Next 12 Months" where we discuss trends and other factors that we expect will affect our future results of operations.